Drug Endangered Children: Prenatal Substance Exposure – Why Should I Care?

 Prenatal Substance Exposure – Why Should I Care, an eLearning course, demonstrates the dangers of prenatal substance exposure for drug endangered children (DEC) throughout their lives and provides action steps that stakeholders can take to respond to the needs of drug endangered children.
 Additional courses provided by DEC include, Drug Endangered Children Overview, Postnatal Risks – How You Can Make a Difference, and You Can Change the Long-Term Outcomes of Drug Endangered Children.

-COURSE LENGTH: 45 MINUTES
+LEARNING HOURS: 45 MINUTES

 Arizona POST Approved Course

 AZPOST does not require the standard approval form for this course; however, if you would like one, please contact AZPOST directly at [email protected].

 Prenatal substance exposure has the potential to cause a variety of physical and developmental challenges for drug endangered children throughout their lives.
 The content outlines the part individuals play in identifying children who are at risk, how to begin the earliest possible intervention while in utero, and understanding one’s ability to change the trajectory of the child’s life.
 Intervention begins by starting a conversation using interviewing techniques and providing resources and sharing information with community partners.
 For more information on drug endangered children, please contact National DEC National DEC at https://nationaldec.org.

 Law enforcement, first responders, and child welfare, medical, legal, and education professionals.

 This tuition-free online training was developed by National Alliance for Drug Endangered Children (National DEC) and was originally supported by cooperative agreement 2017-CK-WXK-008 by the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS).

 - Identify the effects of maternal substance use or exposure to drug activity during pregnancy